Distinctively Christian radio for the whole family

 We are presently using a 100% solid state Nautel XR-12 AM transmitter.
 Our audio processor is a two stage CRL system with the NRSC pre-emphasis.
 The antenna is a quarter-wave, series-fed, monopole 55 meters in height with an above-ground tuned radial (raised radial) ground system that uses only 4 wires 55 meters in length perpendicular to each other and raised 5 meters above the ground for our frequency of 1400Khz.
 The computer models show that it is as good or slightly better than the conventional ground system with 120 radials buried in a circle around the tower.
 Our tests have proved this also.
 The beauty of this system is its ease of installation, maintenance and low cost.
 We use a standard “tee” matched ATU (antenna tuning unit) for matching the tower to the transmitter.
 We went on the air on 1 December 1991.

-Our primary coverage (0.5mv/m) area includes a 300km (250mi) radius.
+Our primary coverage (0.5mv/m) area includes a 482km (300mi) radius.
 We've received signal reports from all the Islands in our coverage area, South America, and Europe.
 Our FM transmitters are 250 watt Crown, which are on 24 hours daily (94.5, 92.3MHz), and cover primarily Grenada, Carriacou & the Grenadines.
 Our programmes are primarily Bible preaching and teaching in nature, however, we have science programmes, drama programmes, programmes on the family and home, daily classical music programmes, weather, and world news from the BBC.
 We were the only radio station in Grenada to remain on the air during Hurricanes Ivan & Emily on September 7, 2004 and July 16, 2005.
+On July 1, 2024, the Harbour Light suffered major damage due to Category 4+ Hurricane Beryl.
+We lost our AM tower, generator building, and the roof off of our transmitter/shop building.
+By God’s grace, we were back on the FM band within 2 weeks and back on 1400KHz and a temporary dipole antenna with 2kw.
+Full power operation (10kw) resumed immediately following the erection of a new AM tower the middle of April, 2025.

 For more than 27 years, we used a Nautel ND5 5kw solid state transmitter - pictured in the gallery below - with the control rack on the left.
 It was installed new in October of 1991 and was in operation until April 27, 2019.
 It operated nearly flawlessly for ten years before we had our first real trouble.
 The capacitors in the combiner failed which caused damage to the other components in the cabinet.
 Most of our trouble has resulted from overheating due to failure of the A/C in the room.
 Our engineer fitted it with a high temp shut-off which has saved the combiner from “melt down” several times.
 We have been experiencing “aging” problems with drying electrolytic capacitors for several years now, so looked into replacing it.

 On April 27, 2019, we installed a slightly used Nautel XR-12 which we purchased from the former government station in Grenada.
 Our engineer converted it to our operating frequency and re-commissioned it at 5kw for our AM service.
-Since this transmitter is capable of 10kw, we are considering increasing power sometime in the future, Lord willing.
+Since this transmitter is capable of 10kw, we considered increasing power sometime in the future, Lord willing.
+That day has now come!

 Technical Information